ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

     As a rule of thumb,

-    - if you are planning to execute jobs campaigns that require more that 10 job allocations per minute, then please consider [grouping jobs with GNU parallel](#grouping-allocations-with-gnu-parallel);
+    - if you are planning to execute jobs campaigns that require more than 10 job allocations per minute, then please consider [grouping jobs with GNU parallel](#grouping-allocations-with-gnu-parallel);
-    - if you are planning to execute jobs that cumulatively launch more that 1000 job steps per minute, the please consider [grouping job and job steps using GNU parallel](#grouping-allocations-and-job-steps-with-gnu-parallel).
+    - if you are planning to execute jobs that cumulatively launch more than 1000 job steps per minute, then please consider [grouping job and job steps using GNU parallel](#grouping-allocations-and-job-steps-with-gnu-parallel).

 ## Using GNU parallel in HPC jobs